jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/3_Loadcase/3_Curv_2D.typ

 // Title was tested and is inshallah fine
 == Assessment of Filling Agent Impact in 2D<chap_3_3>

-This section addresses the need to minimize potential errors in the interpretation of curvature results.
+This section addresses the need to minimize the potential for errors in the interpretation of curvature results.
 In @chap_3_1, the application of curvature analysis was introduced as a method to evaluate the impact of filling agents on structural behavior.
 This evaluation becomes particularly critical when considering the replacement of hydrogen with alternative filling agents in experimental structural validation tests.
 The current limitations in safely handling hydrogen in long tubes at high pressures, as detailed in @chap_2_1 and @chap_2_2, necessitate this investigation.
 @chap_3_2 established the methodology for calculating curvature based on displacement data and corresponding coordinate information.
-While the three-dimensional curvature results maintain their validity, the interpretation of these values for complex three-dimensional geometries, such as the #gls("swith", long:true), embodies a challenging and potentially error-prone task.
+While the three-dimensional curvature results maintain their validity, the interpretation of these values for complex three-dimensional geometries, such as the #gls("swith", long:true), embodies a challenging and thus error-prone task.
 To address this barrier, this section introduces two methodological approaches for transforming three-dimensional curvature data into two-dimensional span curvature representations.
 This transformation streamlines the interpretation of curvature data.
 The obtained representation enables more robust assessment of critical curvature thresholds, thereby facilitating more accurate determinations of filling agent impacts on structural behavior.

 // -------------------------------------------------------------------------- //
 The curvature calculations and critical curvature assessment elaborated in @chap_3_2 were conducted in three dimensions.
 However, evaluating data in two dimensions offers several advantages: it reduces the likelihood of interpretation errors and provides clearer insights.
 Furthermore, analyzing two-dimensional data requires less computational resources compared to processing higher-dimensional data.
 Based on these advantages, this investigation of filling medium influence on maximum sustainable bending moment is conducted in two dimensions.
 The transformation from three-dimensional curvature values to lower dimensions is achieved by averaging along the remaining axes.
 Three averaging approaches have been identified for this transformation.
 Before detailing these methods, it is essential to establish some fundamentals.
-When analyzing results from a three-dimensional gls("fem") model of a #gls("swith"), several quantities need be taken into account: displacement, first-order derivatives, second-order derivatives, and the resulting curvature.
-Each of these quantities is inherently three-dimensional.
-For each quantity, components along all three axes are available, and their magnitude can be calculated using methods such as the Euclidean norm, as defined in @eq_33.
+When analyzing results from a three-dimensional #gls("fem", long:true) model of a #gls("swith"), several quantities need be taken into account: displacement, first-order derivatives, second-order derivatives, and the resulting curvature.

-These discrete quantities correspond to specific nodes within the #gls("fem") mesh.
+These discrete quantities are inherently multidimensional and correspond to specific nodes within the #gls("fem") mesh.
 A six-dimensional vector is required to fully represent each nodal entry, comprising three coordinate directions and three components of the considered variable.
 Given the high node count in the #gls("fem") mesh, matrices of dimension $bold(A)^(n times 6)$ are necessary, where $bold(A)$ corresponds to a generic matrix and $n$ denotes the total number of nodes.
 Consequently, in three dimensions, each variable can be expressed through its own matrix: displacement $bold(U)$, first-order derivative $bold(U)'$, second-order derivative $bold(U)''$, and curvature $bold(kappa)$.

 // -------------------------------------------------------------------------- //
 Having established the fundamental concepts regarding curvature-related variables and their dimensions, the first averaging method can now be examined.
 This method begins by calculating the displacements and required derivatives to obtain the curvature for the entire structure in three dimensions.
 Subsequently, for a constant spanwise position $y_i$, the curvature values are averaged across the two remaining axes: the chordwise (x) and vertical (z) directions.
 Specifically, at each constant spanwise position $y_i$, the corresponding nodal distribution is defined by its $(x,z)$ coordinates in the plane perpendicular to the spanwise direction.
 This collection of nodes at constant $y_i$ forms a planar slice through the structural geometry.
-Due to the numerical nature of the computations, small deviations from the exact $y_i$ position are acceptable when identifying nodes belonging to the same planar slice.
+Due to the numerical nature of the computations, small deviations from the exact $y_i$ position for are acceptable when identifying nodes belonging to the same planar slice.
 The process of averaging along the chordwise (x) and vertical (z) directions for a given $y_i$ value is depicted in @fig_45.

 #figure(